 The dietitian will be expected to conduct in depth and holistic initial assessments and then provide an extensive written report on the findings.
 Assessments and reports must be completed in a very specific way to meet the needs of our clients and the referring parties.
-Extensive training and support will be provided to the successful applicant on how to do this.
+Training and support will be provided to the successful applicant on how to do this.
 Appropriate client goals and targets will need to be set, and review appointments will be funded to ensure that these goals are then met.

 Dietetic input is generally required to support clients with one or more of the following issues:

 - manage existing health issues (eg. IBS, diabetes, coeliac disease, dysphagia, pressure sores);